phil303/Foo/variable_declarations_const_vs_let_vs_var.md

 returnMyName();
 ```

-Guess what this returns if I don't pass in `lastName`.
+If I don't pass in `lastName`, what does this return?
 Try it out yourself.
 If you're surprised at the `undefined` that is returned, let's stop and figure out why.

 Remember, any time we used `var`, we create a variable that is function scoped.
 The JS parser is actually looking at that function and effectively doing something like this: